Get-AzStorageTable

 flowf433c9d06f75f95jobdefinitions https://demo123b08c.table.core.windows.net/flowf433c9d06f75f95jobdefinitions

-You can check out the same output as below
+You can check out the same output below.

 Example-2

-Below Azure PowerShell command can help you to get the lists of Azure Storage tables those names start with the specified name/wild character.
+The Azure PowerShell command below can help you retrieve a list of Azure Storage tables whose names start with the specified name or wildcard character.

 $mysARG = "Demo123"